lamoda/gonkey/README.md

         name: Jane
 ```

-As you might have noticed, templates can be inherited as well with `$extend` keyword, but only if by the time of the dependent template definition the parent template is already defined (in this file or any other referended with `inherits`).
+As you might have noticed, templates can be inherited as well with `$extend` keyword, but only if by the time of the dependent template definition the parent template is already defined (in this file or any other referenced with `inherits`).

 #### Record inheritance